ripple/ripple-client/README.md

 * `src/js/util` Various static, stateless utility functions
 * `tools/` Tools used in the build process

+## Travis CI

+Follow the build status and tests at http://travis-ci.org/ripple/ripple-client

 ## Bug tracker

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/rippleFoundation/ripple-client/issues).
 Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/rippleFoundation/ripple-client/blob/develop/CONTRIBUTING.md), written by [Nicolas Gallagher](https://github.com/necolas/).